AFLplusplus/AFLplusplus/instrumentation/README.persistent_mode.md

 ## 1) Introduction

-In persistent mode, afl++ fuzzes a target multiple times in a single process, instead of forking a new process for each fuzz execution.
+In persistent mode, AFL++ fuzzes a target multiple times in a single process, instead of forking a new process for each fuzz execution.
 This is the most effective way to fuzz, as the speed can easily be x10 or x20 times faster without any disadvanges.